openlawteam/docs/docs/review-tool/README.md

 ### Modes

-The Review Tool allows you to whether reviewing a particular agreement - which you can pick from the table, or you can start from where you left last time you have reviewed.
+The Review Tool allows you to decide whether to review a particular agreement or start from where you left off.

 <center>
     <img src="./img/review-tool-dashboard.png" alt="Dashboard" />